oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-operations/helidon-operations.md

 application:ft_com_oracle_labs_helidon_storefront_resources_storefront_resource_failed_list_stock_item_invocations_total 0
 ```

-These are generated automatically because we've enabled fault tolerance, the ft_ counters keep track of how many dined the fallback has been called, if the fallback returned useful data or itself generated an exception and so on.
+These are generated automatically because we've enabled fault tolerance, the ft_ counters keep track of how many times the fallback has been called, if the fallback returned useful data or itself generated an exception and so on.

 As we only just restarted the storefront it's not a surprise that these are all zero.